Pappa/conlanger/README.md

 - Generate root words using the phoneme inventory
 - Determine basic grammar
 - Create proto-language lexicon
-- Apply (random?) selection of sound change rules
+- Apply selection of sound change rules
   - Update phonology, phonotactics, grammar and lexicon after each iteration
   - Is it possible to determine and update language morphology here?
+- Generate translations
+  - At any historic period in the language evolution
+  - I think this may require a set of "canned" English sentences that are annotated in some way, so that the grammar rules at the current historical period can be applied
-- Create HTML/PDF language grammar document
+- Generate HTML/PDF language grammar document
-- Create sample audio wav files
+- Generate sample audio wav files